 - Plug my high end headphones in via 1/4″ adapter.

-It becomes the go-to, and for around $150 you have a really great all around solution.
+It becomes the go-to as a great all around solution.

 Learn more about Your Audio Interface!

 So what exactly does this shiny piece of savory goodness do?
 Well basically it sends and receives data.
 When you scream obscenities into your microphone, your computer gets sad 🙁 But that doesn’t distract it from it’s primary goal.